SyedaMasarath/SyedaMasarath/README.md

 - 👋 Hi, I’m @SyedaMasarath
-- 👀 I’m interested in Solving all kinds of DSA.
+- 👀 I’m interested in Solving all kinds of DSA problems.
-- 🌱 I’m currently learning and experimenting with DevOps Tools and more
+- 🌱 I’m currently learning and experimenting with DevOps Tools and more.
 <h3>My coding Profiles:</h3><p>https://auth.geeksforgeeks.org/user/zmasarath</p>

 <!---